 It is a clean-up with a difference – all groups are encouraged to record information about the amount and type of litter found during coastal clean-ups.

-All the information from participating countries are collected and used by the Ocean Conservancy to guide marine policy and engage people in protecting the ocean and its wildlife for future generations.
+All the information from participating countries is collected and used by the Ocean Conservancy to guide marine policy and engage people in protecting the ocean and its wildlife for future generations.

 The Clean Coasts Programme is funded by the Department of the Environment, Community & Local Government, Coca-Cola and Fáilte Ireland.